masaiful/masaity/src/posts/accessibility-notes-1.md

 ### Editorial

-It might be worth including a guide to alt text in editorial inputs.Here are two I like:
+It might be worth including a guide to alt text in editorial inputs.
+Here are two I like:

 - https://axesslab.com/alt-texts/
 - https://webaim.org/techniques/alttext/

 Alt text is not for SEO!
 Do not include random keywords there.
 Also, you do not need to write "image of...".
 Assistive Technologies know to announce them as images already :)

+I am also interested in CMS integrations that can help / "lint" for those issues.
+I might write about this in the future.

 ### Note on alt for developers